 They have a research page where you can search for properties.
 There’s also a downloadable spreadsheet on the research page, which is currently the most complete set of information they have on all properties.
 You can recover a property’s historic name or reference number from the spreadsheet.
 There’s also a GIS map on the website that you can use.

 If you don’t find a listing on the National Register of Historic Places, that doesn’t necessarily mean the house isn’t historic.
 There’s a similar resource called the State Historic Preservation Office (SHPO) that you should also check.

 “Many states maintain their own official lists of inventories or registers of historic and cultural resources,” says Jeff Joeckel, an archivist with the National Register of Historic Places.
 He has more than 20 years of experience working with the National Park Service.

 It’s possible for a state to list a property on the state register, but not send it to the National Register of Historic Places.
 “In other words, if we don’t have the information on the property, it can still be considered worthy of preservation by the state,” Joeckel says.
 “So you may have to look in two places.”

-You can find additional information about your state’s SHPO from the National Trust for Historic Preservation.
-Joeckel adds, “The National Trust is a separate organization from the National Register of Historic Places, but we work together on various projects.”
+You can find additional information about your state’s SHPO from the National Trust for Historic Preservation, which is a separate organization from the National Register of Historic Places.

 Learn more about past residents of the house from census records

-If you’re curious about who once lived in the house you’re interested in, you can use census records to look up the information.
+If you’re curious about who once lived in the house you’re interested in, you can use census records to look up that information.

 Census records can help form the foundation for your research.
-You’re able to both learn new information as well as confirm facts you’ve already collected.
+You’re able to both learn new information, as well as confirm details you’ve already collected.

 The census records can provide genealogy-rich information of all former residents at a property.
 From the census records, you can learn: